Acer saccharum 50-100' Largest of our native maples, also known as Rock Maple, valued for shade, syrup and lumber.

 Famous for its yellow, gold, scarlet and crimson fall foliage and its fresh sap that’s boiled down to make real maple syrup.

 Huge upright spreading form with light grey bark.
 Shade tolerant, making it easy to interplant in existing woods.
 Prefers moist well-drained soils.
 Cold hardy.
 Sensitive to salt and air pollution; not a good city tree.
 Native Québec to Gulf Coast.
 Z3.
-Maine Grown.
-(2-5' bare-root trees)
+(2-4' bare-root trees)